-An upgrade would occur should BNPP demonstrate sustained and material improvement in cost efficiency and profitability whilst maintaining a resilient credit profile and capital position.
+An upgrade of the Long-Term Ratings would occur should BNPP substantially improve cost efficiency and profitability whilst maintaining a resilient credit profile and capital position.

 The ratings would be downgraded if BNPP experiences a prolonged material deterioration of its asset quality profile, profitability, or capital buffers.
 Ratings could also be downgraded in the case of a simultaneous deterioration of the Group’s performance in its main markets, as this would reduce the benefit of the Group’s diversification.

 Franchise Combined Building Block (BB) Assessment: Very Strong